donatelucas/Twilight/README.md

 - [x] Add transitions for clicks on retractable block structure (Added on 5/8/2019)
 - [x] Make it even more mobile-friendly (Added on 5/9/2019)
 - [x] Improve CSS inside inner-container (Added on 5/9/2019)
+- [x] Changed orientation of blocks to stacked horizontal for better readability (Added on 5/11/2019)

 # ToDo
 1. [ ] Make it *even more* mobile-friendly: